How to Become a Regulatory Affairs Specialist

 Admissions requirements for most bachelor’s degrees include submitting high school transcripts with proof of a competitive GPA (requirements vary according to school and major), SAT or ACT scores, and a personal essay.

-The majority of current regulatory specialists came from another industry before finding their home in regulatory affairs, according to the Regulatory Affairs Professional Society (RAPS).
-However, 75 percent worked in fields closely related to regulations, such as research and development, quality assurance and quality control, laboratory sciences, engineering, clinical research, or pharmacy/pharmacology.
+The majority of current regulatory specialists came from another industry before finding their home in regulatory affairs.
+However, several professionals have worked in fields closely related to regulations, such as research and development, quality assurance and quality control, laboratory sciences, engineering, clinical research, or pharmacy/pharmacology.

 • Biology: biological testing and research, development in a quality assurance lab